veevo/dev/content/books/divaldo-franco.md

 ---
-layout: default-md
-section: Books
-title: Divaldo Franco
+title: Divaldo Franco - Bibliography
-subtitle: In vestibulum massa quis arcu lobortis tempus.
-Nam pretium arcu in odio vulputate luctus.
 date: 2019-01-11 13:00:00
-tags:
+topics:
+- divaldo-franco
-- author
+- joanna-de-angelis
 ---

-## Bibliography
-[Divaldo Pereira Franco](/profiles/divaldo-franco) is one of the best known contemporary orators and mediums, a faithful and indefatigable messenger of the word of Christ through the consoling and hopeful lessons of the Spiritist Doctrine.
+[Divaldo Pereira Franco](/bio/divaldo-franco) is one of the best known contemporary orators and mediums, a faithful and indefatigable messenger of the word of Christ through the consoling and hopeful lessons of the Spiritist Doctrine.

-With the guidance of [Joanna de Ângelis](/profiles/joanna-de-angelis), his spiritual mentor, he has psychographed almost 200 works of various spirits, many of which have already been translated into other languages, bringing the light of the Gospel to all five continents.
+With the guidance of [Joanna de Ângelis](/bio/joanna-de-angelis), his spiritual mentor, he has psychographed almost 200 works of various spirits, many of which have already been translated into other languages, bringing the light of the Gospel to all five continents.

 ## Collection - Joanna de Angelis